Wednesday 15 April 2015

 Southampton Solent University has joined forces with Southampton City Council, the Chamber of Commerce, and City College to spruce up the hoardings on a vacant building that sits next to the iconic Bargate.

 Jan Ward – Southampton resident, local business woman and Board Member of both the Hampshire Chamber of Commerce and Solent LEP – was appalled at the state of the tatty, boarded up property that sits right next to the city’s historic Bargate.

 “My family go back a couple of hundred years in the city, and seeing things like this drive me crazy,” says Jan.
 “I wanted to do something to help make the area more attractive.”

 With her Chamber hat on, she got permission from the city council and the property’s administrators to make the improvements and set Solent University’s School of Art the challenge of making the hoardings that cover the vacant Jongleurs building, Below Bar, more attractive.

-Solent lecturers Jonny Hannah and Louise Weir incorporated the challenge into a unit which sets first-year illustration students, who are mainly new to the area, the task of exploring the city and depicting its key aspects.
+Solent lecturers Jonny Hannah and Louise Weir incorporated the challenge into a unit which sets first-year BA (Hons) Illustration students, who are mainly new to the area, the task of exploring the city and depicting its key aspects.

 The resulting images have been placed into a design that echoes the exterior of Tudor House.